kyubxy/MouseRemoval/README.md

 > Throughout the ages, society has aimed to eliminate the mouse from daily computing one step at a time, first there was vim for text editing, then there was vimium for browsers, and now, the final solution to removing that mouse once and for all: introducing MouseRemoval!

+linux version now available with the pynput branch! more information is provided on the branch's readme

 ## Dependencies
 Ensure you have the following to run MouseRemoval
 - Python